 So you want to fix a clock – a beginner’s toolkit.
+This article will describe some of the tools required to tackle the repair and/or cleaning of mechanical clocks.

-As far as some specialized tools, it pays to spend a little more for better quality
+It pays to spend a little more for better quality

-The lead photo shows an assortment of clock keys that would fit just about any winding arbour.
+The lead photo shows an assortment of clock keys that would fit just about any clock winding arbour.

 Magnifier: They are available in various strengths and allow a much closer view of your work.